KusokMedi/pytemplatecode/README.md

 # Simulate a crash (deleate line 97 to cool dialog :3)
 crash(5)

-# Code don't work :0
+# Code didn't work :0
 print("Human: What the hell?") input("\nPress enter to continue\n")
 print("You: Hell the what..")